yathit/ydndb-website-content/ydn-db/doc/usage/debugging.markdown

 {% wrap content %}

-Use dev version of the compile JS file during development.
-Dev version are postfix with `-dev` on library js file anme.
-Put .map file in the same directory as js file.
-Turn on source map for debugging with full source code.
+With series of asynchronous callbacks, debugging IndexedDB or WebSQL is hard.
+We have dedicated nearly 50% of the source codes for debug information.
+These debug information are stripped on production version.
+To get these information, you can either use _raw version_ or _dev version_.
+Dev version file is postfixed with `-dev`.
+Raw version file is postfixed with `-raw`.
+If you use _dev version_, you should [turn on source map](http://www.html5rocks.com/en/tutorials/developertools/sourcemaps/) to get raw source codes, instead of minified one.

 Use build-in logging facility to detail logging.

     var module = 'ydn.db';
     var level = 'finer'; // warning, info, fine, finest, all ydn.debug.log(module, level);

+For more detail, see [closure library debugging facility](http://www.safaribooksonline.com/library/view/closure-the-definitive/9781449381882/ch10.html).

 Example output will be